CalPinSW/playlist-manager/README.md

 ## Infrastructure

 With the exception of the database, infrastructure is managed by terraform in the [terraform](./terraform) folder.
 Any changes to the terraform configuration will be applied by CI/CD pipelines when pushed to main branch.
+Any variables used by terraform must be added to Github actions secrets, and configured in the ci-pipeline yaml file.
+Use the prefix `TF_VARS_` for the variable to be automatically read by terraform in the pipeline.

 ## CI